 This optimizes for effectiveness and recovery, so don’t need to build up your routine.
 You can just follow the program we set you, which will make your entire workout easier.

-If you’re interested in Calisthenics Academy – you can find more details here – or Take an Assessment and see where you stand with the Fundamentals moves.
+If you’re interested in The Movement Athlete – you can find more details here – or Take an Assessment and see where you stand with the Fundamentals moves.

 Autoregulation is an important topic in calisthenics.
 It’s all the more important because it addresses the challenges we face as soon as we make a long-term commitment: some days a good, some day not so much.

 Autoregulation is a tool that will help you adjust your training based on your performance.